Embattled Republican Santos faces new heat over 'Jew-ish' heritage claim

 Santos has vowed to serve out his two-year term in Congress, and House Republican leaders have been silent about the controversy.
 The office of House Republican leader Kevin McCarthy did not respond to a query seeking comment on Tuesday.

 "I am Catholic.
-Because I learned my maternal family had a Jewish background, I said I was 'Jew-ish'," the Post quoted him as saying.
+Because I learned my maternal family had a Jewish background, I said I was 'Jew-ish'," the Post quoted Santos as saying.

 "My sins here are embellishing my resume.
 I'm sorry," Santos told the Post on Monday.